jotavejv/css-sass-debugger/README.md

 If you want to change these options you can do it inside of `_debugger.scss` and modify them as you need.

-Just it!
+Just this!
 Be creative and debug your project in the best way.

 ## Todo
 - Bookmarklet or chrome extension